ConsciousMachines/PDF-to-EPUB-for-arXiv/README.md

 # PDF-to-EPUB

-Have you always wished PDFs appeared properly on your e-reader?
+Do you wish your PDFs appeared properly on your e-reader?
 Well, today is your lucky day!